RetroReversing/retroReversing/categories/misc/Conferences.md

 The SIGGRAPH conference has a long history, dating back to the 1970s, and it continues to be a vital forum for sharing knowledge, showcasing innovations, and connecting professionals in the field of computer graphics and interactive technology.

 They are not always related to game development but many real time rendering techniques used in modern games were first presented at SIGGRAPH.

+## SIGGRAPH 2000
+The website **Gamasutra** (now Game Developer) posted an article about the 2000 version of the conference from a game develoer perspective, you can read it online here: [Siggraph 2000 From a Game Development Perspective](https://www.gamedeveloper.com/programming/siggraph-2000-from-a-game-development-perspective)

 ---
 # Consumer Electronics Show (CES)